V01dDweller/dotfiles/ansible_best_practices.md

-**Note:** At least one central generic artifactory will be created for installer packages or other binaries as a practical alternative to the "/software" directory on some ansible control hosts.
+**Note:** At least one central generic artifactory will be created for installer packages or other binaries as a practical alternative to the "/software" directory currently used on some ansible control hosts.

 ## CI/CD: One playbook, multiple inventories ##